NoahWarnke/interweave.network/docs/whitepaper.md

    The application world's structure and content is owned and hosted by many different parties, and no one entity owns a majority or large minority.

 For example, a graph-based, multiplayer, centralized game where users could create, set, own, and seamlessly move between single-format nodes, would have an IWAN of ```0x01``` | ```0x02``` | ```0x04``` | ```0x08``` | ```0x10``` | ```0x40``` = ```0x5f```.

+The IWAN is intended to be used as a quick method of assessing how users may interact with and access a game's virtual world.
+Other attributes, like support for items, NPCs, combat, quests, scripting, in-game item creating, etc. are not considered because they are encapsulated by the "settable" and "panformat" attributes.
+If users can set content for nodes with any format, then they can choose content for their nodes that is formatted to support the above attributes (or any others).